 Quilted Placemat Patterns; a Fat Quarter Project

 I always love finding new fat quarter projects to make.
-I think it’s because I collect fat quarters, they are just so easy to throw into your basket at the fabric store!
-Today Liz from Simple Simon and Co is sharing some Quilted Placemat Patterns with us that are perfect for fat quarters!
-So break into that fat quarter pack and stitch yourself up some quilted placemats.
+I think it’s because I collect fat quarters; they are so easy to throw into your basket at the fabric store!
+Today, Liz from Simple Simon and Co. shares some Quilted Placemat Patterns with us that are perfect for fat quarters!ย So break into that fat quarter pack and stitch yourself up some quilted placemats.

 Hello!
-I’m liZ from over at Simple Simon and Company and I’m excited to be here at The Polka Dot Chair today sharing a super easy way to whip up some quilted placemats.
+I’m LiZ from Simple Simon and Company, and I’m excited to be here at The Polka Dot Chair today, sharing a super easy way to whip up some quilted placemats.

 Quilted Placemat Patterns:

-*2 Fat Quarters (I used coordinating prints so the placemats can be reversible!)
+- 2 Fat Quarters Fabric I used coordinating prints so the placemats can be reversible!

 Placemat Size: